segmentio/segment-docs/src/connections/destinations/catalog/optimizely-web/index.md

 ### Sending Segment event 'properties' as Optimizely 'events'

-If you use broader naming conventions for Segment `track`, you might not capture the specificity of the conversion event that you want to for the Optimizely `eventName`.
-An example of this is a Segment `track` event with the `eventName` ‘Click’ and more context of that event is stored in the Segment event `properties` where you want to send an `event` with the `eventName` 'Clicked Shirts' to Optimizely.
+If you follow the Segment recommended naming conventions for `track` calls, you might not automatically capture the specificity of the conversion event that you want to for the Optimizely `eventName`.
+For example, you might see a Segment `track` event with the `eventName` "Category Clicked", with additional important details about the event is stored in the Segment event's `properties`.
+However, you want to send an `event` to Optimizely with the `eventName` "Clicked Shirts" .
 Here is an example of that Segment `event`:

 ```javascript
 analytics.track('Click', {